Editor in Chief: Dr. Garey Fox, North Carolina State University, Raleigh, NC

 Organizer: Devendra Amatya

-The collection will be based on presentations at the upcoming 2nd ASABE Global Evapotranspiration Symposium to be held at Nanjing, China (Postponed).
+The collection will be based on presentations at the 2nd ASABE Global Evapotranspiration Symposium to be held October 23-27, 2023 at Penn State.

 Frequently Cited